HSI Cash Seizures for Forfeiture

 We are particularly experienced with the seizure of U.S. currency (cash or money) by an HSI agent taken at the airport before a domestic or international flight at the airport, including cash seizures at the Tampa International Airport and across Florida and the rest of the United States.

-Over the years, we have helps clients and co-counseled with other attorneys across the county in airport seizure cases involving HSI and CBP.
+Over the years, we have helped clients and co-counseled with other attorneys across the county in airport seizure cases involving HSI and CBP.
 Let us put our experience to work for you.

 Call 813-250-0500.